Plutonomicon/plutarch-plutus/plutarch-docs/src/Typeclasses/PLiftable.md

 direction.
 There are three minor caveats to their use:

 * `pconstant` is technically ambiguous, as many different Plutarch types can share the same choice for `AsHaskell`.
+A good example is that `PAsData PInteger` and `PInteger` would have the same `AsHaskell` (namely, `Integer`).
-Thus, you may need to use type arguments when calling `pconstant` to avoid ambiguity errors from the compiler.
+  Thus, you may need to use a type argument to avoid ambiguity errors from the compiler.
 * `plift` transforms any `LiftError` into a call to `error`.
 * `plift` requires a rank-2 argument for the Plutarch term (to ensure it's